When Does Open Enrollment Begin and End?

 Who Is Open Enrollment For?

-All citizens, nationals and lawful residents of the United States are allowed to buy coverage through the Health Insurance Marketplace during open enrollment as long as they actively live in the United States and aren’t in prison.[6]
+All citizens, nationals and lawful residents of the United States are allowed to buy coverage through the Health Insurance Marketplace during open enrollment as long as they actively live in the United States, aren’t in prison and aren’t already enrolled in a Medicare plan.[7]

 While open enrollment lasts from November 1 to January 15 in most states, some states have different health insurance enrollment deadlines.
 The below table goes over the regions with open enrollment dates that differ from the standard open enrollment period.

-You should note that some of the regions listed above have not formally announced their open enrollment dates for plans beginning in 2024.
-In those cases, it has been assumed that they will have the same open enrollment dates as last year or another recent year.
+You should note that some of the regions listed above have not formally announced their open enrollment dates for plans beginning in 2025.
+In those cases, it has been assumed that they will have the same open enrollment dates as last year.

 How Does Open Enrollment Work?